Top Tips for Day Hiking Or Backpacking With Your Dog!

 Plenty of Water and a Collapsible Dog Bowl

-As a general rule, bring more potable water than you think you need.
+As a general rule, bring more potable water to your hiking trip than you think you need.
 If you know your hike will bring you near running water, you can also bring a water filtration system along, coupled with bladder bags or water bottles.
 Don’t forget to “water” your dog!

 Lots of Calories, for You and Your Dog